smartdevicelink/sdl_hmi_integration_guidelines/docs/Navigation/UpdateTurnList/index.md

 !!! must

-1. Send `BC.OnResetTimeout` notification to SDL for reseting timeout in case HMI needs more time for processing the request.
+1. Send `BC.OnResetTimeout` notification to SDL to reset the timeout in case HMI needs more time to process the request.

 !!!